Skip to main content

 1. Introduce Your Show and Audience

-Think of your proposal as a resume cover letter.
-A great way to start is to tell the sponsor a bit more information about yourself and your show and the type of content you would like to create for them.
+Think of your proposal like a cover letter for your resume.
+A great way to start is by introducing yourself, your show, and the type of content you plan to create for the sponsor.

-Podcorn also makes it easy for you to submit an audio proposal.
-Use that opportunity to create a sample ad for the potential sponsor so that they see that you’re already thinking about the integration and are serious about working with them.
+Podcorn makes it easy for you to submit an audio proposal.
+Use this opportunity to create a sample ad for the potential sponsor, demonstrating that you’re already thinking about the integration and are serious about working with them.

 2. Share a compelling reason for why you want to promote this sponsor